snowboardit/booked/README.md

 Please feel free to contribute to the data to include missing information, or new languages and words.
 Learn more in the [contributing](#contributing) section below.

+### Relational Database

+For you data curious developers, I've created a script to convert and load the `data.json` file above into a PostgreSQL database to play with.

+1. Run `scripts/db/reset` to setup the database
+2. Then run the conversion script `scripts/convert/json-to-sql.go` to load the database

+**🏆 Bonus:**
+Execute `db/sql/top-10.sql` to list the top 10 words across all languages.

 ## Contributing

 Pull requests are welcome.
 For major changes, like adding a language or new property, please open an issue first